Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ### <a name="wordpress-creds"></a>Getting WordPress admin credentials

 The default administrator username for your WordPress deployment is "admin".
-There are a few steps to locate the password You'll need to locate your WordPress deployment and locate the Overview->Essentials section for said deployment.
+As of today, there are a few extra steps to locate the administrator password.
+You'll need to locate your WordPress deployment and locate the Overview->Essentials section for said deployment.
 Once you do that, you'll need to click on your Infrastructure resource group to access your underlying Azure infrastructure:

 ![Infrastructure resource group](images/essentials_infra.png)

-Once you click into the Infrastructure group, you will see a list of underlying Azure resources that power your deployment.
+Once you click into the Azure Infrastructure group, you will see a list of underlying Azure resources that power your deployment.
 You'll need to locate an Azure resource with the name "controller-vm".
 This virtual machine is a jumpbox instance that you can use to locate your WordPress admin credentials.
-In addition, this virtual machine provides administrative options to manage your WordPress deployment from the command-line (in addition to using the WordPress admin interface from the browser).
+In addition, this virtual machine provides administrative options to manage your WordPress deployment from the command-line (in addition to using the WordPress admin interface from your web browser).

 ![Controller VM instance](images/locate_controller_vm.png)

-Click on the controller-vm instance to get to the essentials section for the controller-vm instancec.
+Click on the controller-vm instance to get to the essentials section for the controller-vm instance.
 Here's where you'll locate the public IPv4 address that you'll use to SSH into the controller-vm:

 ![Controller VM instance](images/controller_vm_ipv4.png)

 Once you have the IPv4 address handy, [locate an SSH client and your local SSH private keys](https://docs.microsoft.com/en-us/azure/virtual-machines/ssh-keys-portal#connect-to-the-vm) to securely login to the controller virtual machine.
-The default username for these deployments is "azureadmin" unless you've customized it to some other value at deployment time.
+The default username for these deployments is "azureuser" unless you've customized it to some other value at deployment time.
 With this information, you can now remotely connect to the controller virtual machine:

 ```
 ssh -i <path to the .pem file if applicable> azureadmin@vmcontroller-publicIP